anatawa12/lightweight-protobuf/README.md

 There's comparison of fat-jar with [shadow plugin] at [file-size-test/fat-sizes.txt](file-size-test/fat-sizes.txt)

+## Limitations

+Compared with Google's protobuf, there are various limitations.

+- This doesn't support extensions.
+- Currently, to make compiler easily, all fields are used as proto3's normal field.
+This means,
+  - No support for requires
+  - No hasField() for optionals
+  - No support for proto3's optionals
+- No support for descriptors of anything like FileDescriptor.

 ## Status

 - [x] implement data struct compiler
 - [x] implement parser
 - [x] implement writer
+- [ ] full support for proto2 and proto3
+  - [ ] proto3: packed by default
+  - [ ] proto3's optional
+  - [ ] proto2's optional
+  - [ ] proto2's required

 [google-protobuf]: https://github.com/protocolbuffers/protobuf/